2020 was a year when shopping online and picking up curbside replaced shopping in stores for many retailers and their customers.

 Since the start of the pandemic, our research reveals a rapid expansion of curbside pickup among the 211 retail chains in the 2021 Digital Commerce 360 Top 1000.

-In early 2020—just a few months after COVID-19 hit the U.S.—6.6% of Top 1000 chains offered curbside pickup by early 2020.
-8.1% did so by mid-2020.
+In early 2020—just a few months after COVID-19 hit the U.S.—6.6% of Top 1000 chains offered curbside pickup.
+That increased to 8.1% by mid-2020.
 After that, the expansion of curbside pickup exploded, according to our in-depth analysis of retail chains in the just-released Omnichannel Report.

 By early 2021, 50.7% of Top 1000 retail chains offered curbside pickup.
 The adoption was broad-based.
 In 10 of 14 merchandise categories Digital Commerce 360 tracks, 50% or more retail chains offered curbside pickup by early 2021.